This post may include affiliate links. Thank you for your support.

 • Compote.
 This compote is traditionally chunky in texture.
 While the fruit is still intact, it is very soft and tender.
 If you prefer a smoother consistency like a puree (correctly known as a coulis), you can blend the compote.

-How to make pork tenderloin recipe with apple
+How to make this pork tenderloin recipe with apples

-You’ll need just one large skillet and a total of 30 minutes to make this apple tenderloin recipe.
+You’ll need just a total of 30 minutes to make this apple tenderloin recipe.
 Here’s how:

 1. Prep and Rub Pork: In a small bowl combine the ingredients for the pork rub.
 Then, pat the pork tenderloin(s) dry and use your hands to the rub the spice mixture all over the pork, massaging the spices into the tenderloin.
 Set aside.